Al-Huneidi/Mission_to_Mars/README.md

 	- In Jupyter Notebook, create a dataframe to hold a table of facts about the planet Mars.

-	- In VS Code created an html file to identify the elements and classes to scrape.
+	- After using CHrome DevTools to inspect the html, in VS Code create an html file to identify the elements and classes to scrape.

-	- In VS Code created a file execute the scraping of the websites selected.
+	- In VS Code create a file execute the scraping of the websites selected.

-	- In VS Code created a file using FLASK to create a web page with the results of the scraping.
+	- In VS Code create a file using FLASK to create a web page with the results of the scraping.

 Finally, create a portfoio.